The Art of Resonance: Christina Hazboun

 The Art of Resonance: Amit Dinesh Patel

-From November 2024 onward, the research cluster THE ART OF RESONANCE (KASK & Conservatorium Gent) is organising a series of informal listening sessions with international artists and researchers, with an eye (and ear) to cultivating a sonic sensibility and relationality.
+From November 2024 onward, the research cluster THE ART OF RESONANCE (KASK & Conservatory Gent) is organising a series of informal listening sessions with international artists and researchers, with an eye (and ear) to cultivating a sonic sensibility and relationality.

 Kunstenbibliotheek, Gent